mikecokina/elisa/README.rst

 There are already specified global minimal an maximal values for parameters, but user is free to adjust parameters which might work better for him.

 Parameter set to be `fixed` is naturaly not fitted and its value is fixed during procedure.
+User can also setup `constraint` for any parameter.
+It is allowed to put bound only parameter with other parameter which is not fixed.
+It makes sence, since if you have fixed parameter, you are free to use its numerica value in constraint directly withou other onstructions.

+mass_ratio = 0.5
+asin = <Quantity 4.30120295 solRad>

 In this part you can see minimal example of base code providing fitting.
 Sample radial velocity curve was obtained by parameters::